genesiscommunitysuccess/docs/docs/03_server/index.md

 ## Integration

 Look at all the different ways of getting information into and out of the system so you can integrate with other systems.
+Here are just two.

 <Grid container>
     <Grid item xs={12} md={6} sx={{padding: '1%'}}>